-The Company's audit committee is comprised of four directors, as set forth below:
+The Company's audit committee is comprised of five directors, as set forth below:

-Rex McLennan Ricardo Campoy Ken Pickering Margaret Beck
+Rex McLennan Ricardo Campoy Ken Pickering Margaret Beck Amy Jacobsen

-As defined in NI 52-110, Rex McLennan, Ken Pickering, Ricardo Campoy and Margaret Beck are "independent" directors.
+As defined in NI 52-110, Rex McLennan, Ken Pickering, Ricardo Campoy, Margaret Beck and Amy Jacobsen are "independent" directors.
 The Company therefore meets the requirement in NI 52-110 that all audit committee members be independent directors.

-All of the members of the audit committee are financially literate.
+All members of the audit committee are financially literate.